CiscoDevNet/iksui/intersight-04-iks-hello-introduction.md

 *   Use Intersight UI to scale up the cluster
 *   Use Intersight UI to Undeploy IKS cluster
 *   Use Intersight UI to Delete IKS Profile
+*   Use Intersight UI to Delete IKS Policies

 ## Audience
 *	Cloud Admins who would like to provide IT Container As A Service (CAAS) on vSphere Infrastructure